alexezh/foolpy/README.md

-FoolPy is an experimental small transformer trained on arithmetics

-The uber idea is to break computation into many MicroLMs which are build on demand by the system; similar how Lisp is done mostly on itself.
-For initial step, it makes micro LM which computes next operation for computing arithmetic.
-The goal is to make combination of two microLMs be 100% reliable.
+FoolPy is an experimental framework exploring how computation can be decomposed into many MicroLMs—tiny language models that are built dynamically by the system as needed.
+The concept draws inspiration from Lisp, where much of the language is defined in terms of itself.

+The project began as an attempt to train a small transformer model to perform basic arithmetic within a minimal vocabulary.
+While the initial approach didn’t succeed as expected, it led to a new paradigm that blends ideas from machine learning and Lisp-style compositional computation.

+In its current form, FoolPy focuses on constructing MicroLMs that can compute the next operation in a sequence of arithmetic computations.
+The long-term goal is to achieve fully reliable composition, where combinations of two or more MicroLMs produce deterministic, correct results—paving the way for self-organizing, interpretable computational systems.